urazzak/CIS-106-Umer-Razzak/README.md

 ## Assignment 2
 During session two I learned the importance of commenting changes to my source code when uploading into a shared repository.
 This will initially help co-developers identify key fixes or changes in the code.
 The Integrated Development Enviroment (IDE) I chose to test my source code was Visual Studio Code, and the language for the tool is Python.
 (However for this activty I wrote my program in JAVA Script.)
 The reason I chose this tool was because I have seen it many times in my work enviroment, and recognized it right away.
 I beleive using this tool throughout the course will help me apply practical knowledge in the work enviroment.

+## Assignment 3
+In this session I learned the importance of assigning values and constants in our code.
+Also, being able to identify specific pieces of code using case sensitive language.
+It is crucial when referring back to a certain variable as an identifier.
+There is a lot of information in Chapter 2 and 3 of the book, one thing that helped me along the way of this chapter was tabulating all the different data types and identifiers in Excel.